Josesx506/Udacity_FS_nano/Course_Projects/03_coffee_shop/Readme.md

 - [x] Implement GET request to obtains drinks and drink details for Managers
 - [x] Implement POST and PATCH requests to create and edit drinks in the db for Managers
 - [x] Implement DELETE request to delete existing drinks from the db for Managers
+- [x] Implement POST and PATCH requests to create and edit baristas in the db for Managers and Administrators
+- [x] Implement DELETE request to delete existing baristas from the db for Managers and Administrators
+- [x] All tests ran successfully in the collection and it was exported with an `backend/updated_*.json` prefix.
+Appropriate tokens were also included.
 <br>

 **Main API Todos**